amaansksz/amaansksz/README.md

 ---

 ## About me
-I turn messy data into clear, actionable insights.
-I’m comfortable across the data lifecycle: extracting and cleaning data, building analysis pipelines, and delivering business-friendly dashboards.

-I focus on SQL-first analysis, Python (Pandas) for transformations and light automation, and Power BI / Tableau for visualization.
-I prefer practical solutions that are fast to build, easy to maintain, and simple to explain.
+I’m someone who likes taking a chaotic dataset, cleaning it up, and turning it into something that finally makes sense.
+SQL is usually where I start, Python and Pandas handle the messy parts, and dashboards are the part I enjoy polishing at the end.

+I like building small workflows that are clean, simple, and actually maintainable.
+No over-engineering, no “10 tools for one problem,” just practical solutions that work.

+Looking for roles in data engineering or analysis where I can work with real data, improve pipelines, and keep leveling up one project at a time.

-**What I bring:** curiosity, clean code, and a habit of shipping useful analytics.
+**What I bring:** curiosity, clean code, and the stubbornness to keep refining a dataset until it finally behaves.

 ---